preferred-coyote/preferred-coyote/CONTRIBUTING.md

 #### Commit Message Guidelines

-- Commit messages should be written in the present tense; e.g. "Fix continuous integration script".
+- <b>Commit messages should be written in the present tense</b>; e.g. "Fix continuous
+  integration script".
 - The first line of your commit message should be a brief summary of what the commit changes.
 Aim for about 70 characters max.
 Remember: This is a summary,